 - It is a more engaging way to learn

-- It can offer practice in problem solving and critical thinking
+- Offers practice in problem solving and critical thinking

 1. Hands-on is another way to learn.

-Some children learn best by looking at visuals.
-Some children learn best by listening to a parent or teacher speak.
-And some children learn best by reading and writing about something.
+Hands-on learning allows for equal visibility of common learning styles in the classroom.
+Some children learn best by looking at visuals, some by listening to a parent or teacher speak, and some by reading and writing about a given topic.
 These are called visual, auditory, and reading/writing learning styles, respectively.
 But there is a fourth learning style that is easy to overlook: Kinesthetic learning, which is a fancy way of saying “learning by doing.”

 When students are forced to do something, they are engaged in active learning.
-They’re practicing their skills and they’re putting their knowledge to the test.
-Most importantly, they are actively creating knowledge, instead of passively consuming it.
+They’re practicing their critical thinking skills and they’re putting their knowledge to the test.
+Most importantly, this form of learning gives opportunities for students to actively create knowledge, instead of passively consuming it.

 In order to create, in order to do, students must be engaged in their education.
 And engagement has for years been linked to greater academic success like increased test scores and greater academic achievements.